-The coastal city of Shellharbour is located just south of Wollongong, about a 90 minute drive south of Sydney.
-While the city doesn’t offer that many dog-friendly attractions, that may soon change with a proposal for two new off-leash dog beaches.
+The coastal city of Shellharbour is located just south of Wollongong, about a 90 minute drive south of Sydney – perfect for a dog-friendly day trip or a weekend away.
 Find out what you can do in Shellharbour when visiting with a dog.

 Dog-Friendly Beaches in Shellharbour

-Alternatively, at the moment, consider heading to the next nearest off-leash dog beach just north of Lake Illawarra in Windang.
-Perkins Beach is one of the off-leash dog beaches in the Wollongong area.
+Instead, it’s best to head to one of the off-leash dog beaches to the north of Lake Illawarra, located in the Wollongong council area.
+Perkins Beach at Windang is one of the off-leash dog beaches in the Wollongong area.

 The off-leash section of this beach starts close to Murrie Street in Windang, where there is a carpark and pathway to the beach.
 (Search for “Windang Dog Beach” on Google Maps.)
 The off-leash beach stretches 4km north to Port Kembla Beach.
 The long off-leash beach lies alongside bushland reserve, but there are a few other access paths along it.